sara-nl/owncloud-dtn-plugin/README.md

 Next to the regular data volume we add two source volumes from local to the container:

 1. A mapping to our application source code.
 2. A mapping to ownCloud’s tests source.
 The ownCloud Docker container does not contain the unit test files that we need as a unit test requirement.
-However we already [included them](#include-unit-tests-src) into our project so we simply create a source volume for that as well.
+However we already [included them](#include-unit-tests-src) into our project so we simply use a source volume for that as well.

 From the docker-compose.yml file:
 >&nbsp;&nbsp;&nbsp;&nbsp;volumes: